clam119/Northcoders-News/README.md

 Lastly, once you have successfully downloaded the required dependencies, type the following command to run locally:
 >``` npm run start```

+## Version Requirements
+In order to ensure that you are able to run this project without any issues, please ensure that you are running the following versions or later of:
+* Node v18.10.0